jeanmichaeldiei/maskdetector/README.md

 <img src="webapp.PNG" width="500">

-## Running Mask Detector
+## Running Mask Detector Script
-Alternatively, you can just run the detector through bash, instead of a browser
+Alternatively, you can just run the detector through bash instead of a browser.
+As shown in the first gif above.
 1. Change to correct directory:
     ```bash
     cd code/